raynergomes/NSF-PerfTopologies/README.md

 targetHost = "10.0.0.33"

 # Thread in the code
 We will explain the execution structure of the codes' functions just for clarity.
 Users do not need to be concerned about this; it is just for programmers who like to change the code.
-To avoid bottlenecks related to receiving messages, carry on a function and deliver the messages to the next function, which has three internal threads.
+To avoid bottlenecks related to receiving messages, carry on a function and deliver the messages to the following function, which has three internal threads.
 They are:

 1. threadListen: This thread is responsible for receiving a datagram and forwards to thread<Function>
 2. threadForward: This thread is responsible for sending a datagram to another process; it can be another function or the final host.